Picture this: Days or weeks into a project, your supervisor asks for a progress report.

 Have you ever found yourself stuck tapping your pen or staring at a blinking cursor, unable to begin writing?

-Writer’s block is not an unusual experience when writing progress reports, especially for those whose jobs typically don’t involve writing a long document or creating a formal report.
+Writer’s block is not an unusual experience when creating progress reports, especially for those whose jobs typically don’t involve drafting a long document or creating a formal report.

 Reports don’t require sophisticated language—in fact, the simpler, the better.